physrisk/website-source/articles/2013/barabasi-albert-model.md

 Interactive HTML5 applet
 ------------------------

-Bellow you should find a HTML5 applet, which allows you to generate the scale-free networks (with different \\\(  \alpha \\\)).
+Below you should find a HTML5 applet, which allows you to generate the scale-free networks (with different \\\(  \alpha \\\)).
 By using left mouse click you should be able to pan the figure, while using the mouse wheel you can zoom in and out of the figure.
 The network can be